ppKrauss/JSON-RPC2-REST/JSON-RPC-REST-Specification.md

 ## 1 Overview

 JSON-RPC is a stateless, light-weight remote procedure call (RPC) protocol.
+JSON-RPC-REST is a little extension to manage [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), to be more usable into RESTfull environments.
+It also extends error code and error message to be used as "warning" information.

 Primarily this specification defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over http, or in many various message passing environments.
 It uses